Skip to content

 Side Effects of Ma Huang:

-Toxic reactions include headache, restless, insomnia, palpitation, tightness in chest area, tears and nose dripping, uncomfortable, fever, sweating nonstop, upper belly discomfort, dry mouth, nausea, vomiting, ringing in the ears, body temperature and blood pressure rising, it can cause heart rate to go up.
+Toxic reactions include headache, restless, insomnia, palpitation, tightness in chest area, tears and nose dripping, fever, sweating nonstop, upper belly discomfort, dry mouth, nausea, vomiting, ringing in the ears, body temperature and blood pressure rising, it can cause heart rate to go up.

 Avoid prescribing ma huang if you do not have the experience and diagnostic skill especially in pulse reading.
 It can be dangerous if used incorrectly.